Xerbo/aptdec/README.md

  - `r` for raw images
  - Sensor ID (`1`, `2`, `3A`, `3B`, `4`, `5`) for channel A|B images
- - `c` for false color
+ - `p` for a paletted image
  - `t` for temperature calibrated images
  - `m` for MCIR images

 Currently there are 6 available effects:

  - `t` for crop telemetry, off by default, only has effects on raw images
- - `h` for histogram equalise, stretch the colors in the image to black and white
+ - `h` for histogram equalise
  - `d` for a median denoise filter
  - `p` for a precipitation overlay
  - `f` to flip the image (for southbound passes)
- - `l` to linearly equalise the image (recommended for falsecolor images)
+ - `l` to linearly equalise the image, stretch the colors in the image to black and white

 ## Examples